CompEvol/BeastFX/README.md

 `ant addon`

-should build the `BEAST.app` package (TODO: verify whether this still works).
+should build the `BEAST.app` package in `/path/to/BeastFX/build/dist/BEAST.app.addon.v2.7.X.zip` where X the current version of BeastFX and `/path/to/BeastFX` the path to where `BeastFX` resides on your computer.

 Releases containing all applications for your operating system can be built using one of: